 The filing of a written grievance with any one of CDC's regional offices initiates the disciplinary process.
 Lawyers are subject to discipline only if they have violated the ethics rules (Texas Disciplinary Rules of Professional Conduct).
 Upon receipt of the grievance, CDC determines whether the grievance, on its face, alleges professional misconduct.
 This determination is referred to as classification of the grievance and is made within 30 days of the filing of the grievance.
-During the 2019-2020 bar year, 7,505 grievances were filed.
+During the 2020-2021 bar year, 7,007 grievances were filed.

 If the grievance does not allege professional misconduct, it is classified as an inquiry and dismissed or, upon the discretion of CDC, referred to the Client-Attorney Assistance Program, where CAAP will attempt to resolve minor issues.
-During 2019-2020, CDC referred 251 matters to CAAP for resolution.

 Within 60 days, CAAP will notify CDC of the outcome of the referral.
 CDC must, within 15 days of notification from CAAP, determine whether the grievance should be dismissed as an inquiry or proceed as a complaint.